 These fireproofing methods can be broadly categorised in two ways: reactive and non-reactive.
 Intumescent paints are ‘reactive’ as they gain their fireproofing properties once exposed to extreme temperatures.
 Conversely, board fireproofing and firestopping sprays are non-reactive.
 This means that they contain firestopping properties regardless of temperature.
 In this article, we will outline how all of these methods ensure compliant protection of structural steel.

-Intumescent coatings are the most widely-used method of structural steel protection in the United Kingdom.
-These coatings contain materials that react to high temperatures.
+Applied by specialist intumescent paint contractors, these coatings are the most widely-used method of structural steel protection in the United Kingdom.
+They contain materials that react to high temperatures.
 Once exposed to fire, the materials drastically increase in density.
 This provides an additional layer of protection to steel.
 Broadly speaking, intumescent coatings are available in two forms:

 - Thin Film: These coatings are solvent or water-based, and are most commonly used in buildings.